 Improve your credit score

 A major factor in whether you are likely to be accepted for a mortgage is your credit history.
 The lender will assess your credit file with one or more of the main credit reference agencies, TransUnion, Experian or Equifax.
 If you have missed payments, defaults or more serious misdemeanours, such as CCJs or bankruptcy, in the past 6 years, it will impact your credit score and make it less likely you will be given the loan.
-There are, however, specialist lenders who serve borrowers with impaired credit, which are best accessed through a good, independent mortgage broker.
+There are, however, specialist lenders who serve borrowers with impaired or bad credit, which are best accessed through a good, independent mortgage broker.

 While there is little you can do about existing black marks on your credit file, everyone can benefit from checking their credit reports and making sure the information on them is correct.
 You can also help improve your credit score by taking simple steps, such as making sure you have registered to vote.
 For more ideas on how to improve your credit score, read "How to improve your credit score quickly".